NatiG25/portfolio/README.md

 # Portifolio

-> Mobile version skeleton.

-In this project I designed a mobile version for template 1 from figma.
+>In this project I designed a mobile version for template 1 from figma.

 ## Live Demo